DZone

 Paris is the capital and most populous city of France.

 While Python remains the go-to for AI/ML, Rust is a compelling alternative where maximum performance, concurrency, and/or safety are needed.
-It's exciting to see Rust increasingly adopted in this space!
+It's exciting to see Rust increasingly adopted in this space.

 Conclusion

-In this post, we saw how to build a Rust CLI to interact with Llama 3.2 using the Ollama library.
-With some basic Rust knowledge, we could put together a useful AI-powered tool in just a couple of minutes.
+In this post, we learned how to build a Rust CLI to interact with Llama 3.2 using the Ollama library.
+With basic Rust knowledge, we could put together a useful AI-powered tool in just a couple of minutes.
 Rust's unique advantages make it well-suited for AI/ML systems development.
 As the ecosystem matures, I expect we'll see even more adoption.

 I encourage you to try out Rust for your next AI project, whether it's a simple CLI like this or a more complex system.
-The performance, safety, and expressiveness may surprise you!
+The performance, safety, and expressiveness may surprise you.

 Opinions expressed by DZone contributors are their own.